Where is your hometown?

 PhD in Public Health

 I had always heard positive rumors about this town and I knew good people who had really enjoyed living here.
 When I was looking for a graduate degree in a place where I could also get engaged in the local community and spend time in the woods, it seemed like the obvious choice.

 As a Ph.D. student, what is your role within the SPCHS Department?
 (TA/RA?)
-Expand as much as necessary:

 I have a Research Assistantship with Kari Harris for the American Indian / Alaska Native Clinical Translational Research (AI/AN CTR) project.
 I feel thankful that I get to be engaged in ongoing, multi-institutional collaborative research; I learn something new with each task I am assigned for this project, and have enjoyed getting to know the faculty and staff involved.